Librarika/manual/docs/getting-started.md

 * Enter information about your library in **Create New Library** form.
 	*	**Library Nickname:**
 	This is the single most import input for your library.
 Please keep it as short as possible, because this will be your library access URL.
+We prefer this to be less than 20 characters.

 	*	**Library Name:**
 	Enter full name of your library.
 Example: _The Liberty School Library_.